nauam/Courses/docs/learning/howto/use-terraform-provider.md

 ::: tab Terraform Exercise 2
 > This requires a success with Exercise 1

-To see the power of managing QW Control Projects with Terraform we can make some minor adjustments to the Plan File and apply those changes.
+To see the power of managing Rundeck Projects with Terraform we can make some minor adjustments to the Plan File and apply those changes.

-1. On line 31 of the _qwcontrol-build.tf_ file change the `"project.label" = "Terraform Example"` to `"project.label" = "My Terraform Example"`
+1. On line 31 of the _rundeck-build.tf_ file change the `"project.label" = "Terraform Example"` to `"project.label" = "My Terraform Example"`
 1. Execute the command `terraform apply`
 1. Type `yes` to confirm the changes

 The project will be updated with a new Label value.
-To confirm click the QW Control logo in the upper left of the interface to load the project list.
+To confirm click the Rundeck logo in the upper left of the interface to load the project list.

 :::
 ::::